Position: Associate Professor

-He also has an interest in theories of natural magic and related disciplines from the Renaissance to the eighteenth century, and has devoted considerable study to the infamous unguentum armarium, or weapon salve, which was reputed to heal wounds over great distances when applied not to the wound itself, but to the weapon which had caused it.
-In the future, he hopes to pursue a growing interest in natural history and collecting in the early modern period, as well as an abiding interest in the intersections between science and artistic representations of the natural world.
+He also has an interest in theories of natural magic and related disciplines from the Renaissance to the eighteenth century.
+In his next major project–tentatively entitled, The Devil’s Cure: Proof, Plausibility, and Sympathetic Medicine in Early Modern Europe–he will explore the infamous medical remedy known as the weapon salve or powder of sympathy, which was reputed to heal wounds over great distances when applied not to the wound itself but to the weapon that had caused it, or to traces of the patient’s blood.

-Dr. Waddell recently worked as a historical consultant on a traveling exhibition produced by the National Library of Medicine of the NIH: Harry Potter’s World: Renaissance Science, Magic, and Medicine.
-The exhibition, which will be touring the country until 2012, explores the history of science and medicine in the Harry Potter novels, and Dr. Waddell has also created a resource for post-secondary instructors who might want to incorporate some of this history into their own classes.
+In 2008, Dr. Waddell worked as an historical consultant on a traveling exhibition produced by the National Library of Medicine of the NIH: Harry Potter’s World: Renaissance Science, Magic, and Medicine.
+The exhibition, which has toured throughout the US, Canada, and the UK since 2009, explores important ideas in the history of science and medicine through the Harry Potter novels.
+It also includes a resource for post-secondary instructors who might want to incorporate some of this history into their own classes.